LightSoul94/Firebase-Realtime-Database-using-a-UITableView-and-UISearchController-in-swift-5.0/README.md

 # Firebase Realtime Database with UITableView and UISearchController in swift 5.0
 This app connect to Firebase Realtime Database and display dinamically all houses on a UITableView.

-There is also a search field and if cell has been select then a new viewcontroller will be displayied with the website reference (given by firebase database)
+There is also a search field and if a cell has been select then a new viewcontroller will be displayied with the website reference (given by firebase database)

 I love work with Firebase because it's a platform that allow to modify the app in every moment, giving to the projects